Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Inspector.md

-# Blackboard
+# Inspector

-## Description
+## Inspector
-The Blackboard lists [Properties](https://docs.unity3d.com/Manual/SL-Properties.html) and [Keywords](Keywords) available for use in the graph.
-Here, you can define a range of Property and Keyword types.
+The Inspector is used to interact with [Properties](https://docs.unity3d.com/Manual/SL-Properties.html) and [Keywords](Keywords) and [Nodes](https://docs.unity3d.com/Packages/com.unity.shadergraph@6.9/manual/Node-Library.html) available for use in the graph.
+You can edit their attributes and default values.

+To inspect something in the graph, the user must select it.
+There are some graph elements that contain values that can be modified, and some that cannot.
+Whenever the user selects something that can be interacted with through the Inspector, the Inspector window will become visible.

 To change the path of a [Shader Graph Asset](Shader-Graph-Asset), click on its path field in the Blackboard, and enter the new path.
 The Unity Editor uses the Shader Graph path to list the corresponding Shader Graph Asset in the Material Inspector's **Shader** drop-down menu.
 Similarly, you can change the path field of a [Sub Graph](Sub-graph).
 The Editor uses the Sub Graph path to list the corresponding Sub Graph Asset in the [Create Node Menu](Create-Node-Menu).